stayhigh/python_scrapy_appledaily/readme.md

-Python Scrapy for crawling apply daily news
+Python Scrapy for crawling apple daily news
 =============================================

 Why this project?